 Photography has undergone some changes in recent years with the advent of high-quality smartphone cameras.
 There’s no longer a huge need for laborious photographic equipment if you want to take really good photos.
 However you take them, there’s a definite market for good pictures if you’re a natural shutterbug.
 Many people with full-time jobs make money on the side by taking wedding photos and videos.
 You can also cash in online by selling your a photos to sites such as Pixabay.com and Shutterstock.com, which make photos available to the public with no need for citing credits.
 They buy your photos, though once you’ve sold them they become the sole property of the site.

 Are you the kind of person who gets compliments for your handwriting?
 Are you pretty sure that John Hancock would’ve been envious of your signature?
 Why not take advantage of your handwriting by doing calligraphy for sites such as Etsy.

 These sites will pay for hand-addressed envelopes and up to $50 for signs.
 Try marketing yourself on Facebook and Twitter as the wedding season gets closer.
 It’ll pay some bills and then some, and it’s easy work that won’t require you to be away from your family for an extended period of time.
 These are just a few examples of possible side gigs for parents looking to boost their bank accounts.

 One final thought

-What’s important is to find the right fit for your time and energy.
+What’s important when considering a side gig for single parents is to find the right fit for your time and energy.
 One that doesn’t leave you feeling depleted or like you’re ignoring your family.
 Once you land on the right choice, see if you can find multiple ways to make this work for you.